Fibre To The Home (FTTH)

 Note: for some reason pasting in the postcode does not work.

-The FullFibre brand for connecting homes is known as FibreHeroes; they install the connection to your home as far as the OTN, but you will need to purchase your Broadband by signing up with an Internet Service Provider who will provide the Router.
+The FullFibre brand for connecting homes is known as FibreHeroes; they install the connection to your home as far as the ONT, but you will need to purchase your Broadband by signing up with an Internet Service Provider who will also provide the Router.

 At the bottom of the (above) search results page you should see a list of the ISPs who utilise the FullFibre network, if fibre is currently available to your home.

-The reviews of these small ISPs are mixed, but Squirrel Internet sounds as though it might be OK.
+The reviews of these small ISPs are mixed, but Squirrel Internet sounded good to us.

 Here is a link to the Squirrel website:-